ayush-kumar-1/thesis/README.md

 1.  *The Model*

 The demand for nutrition can be estimated using a restricted dataset and OLS methods.
-Equation (1) models a household's utility function.
+Equation (1) models a household’s utility function.

 $$U\left( Q_{1},Q_{2},\ \ldots,\ Q_{j},C \right)$$

 ( 1 )

 The household chooses between $j = \ 1,\ \ldots,\ J$ foods and a composite nonfood good $C$.
-The household\'s total income is the total cash income $Y,\ $and the total SNAP benefit $B.$ The price of a given food relative to the price of $C$ is represented by $P_{j}$.
+The household's total income is the total cash income $Y,\ $and the total SNAP benefit $B.$ The price of a given food relative to the price of $C$ is represented by $P_{j}$.
 Therefore, households will optimize under the constraint modeled by equation (2).